A Python program for the implementation of the {\Gamma}-method for Monte Carlo simulations: Application

 \subsection{Results}

-For the test of the \UNEW implementation of the $\Gamma$-method, we reproduced the same statistics of Ref.~\cite{alg:cl2}, i.e. $10^5$ thermalization steps and $10^6$ sweeps.
+For the test of the \UNEW implementation of the $\Gamma$-method, we produced the following statistics: $10^5$ thermalization steps and $10^7$ sweeps.
+Our results shall be compared with those of Ref.~\cite{alg:cl2}.
 The data have been generated with the two aforementioned algorithms at the critical temperature $T_c = 1/\beta_c$, where $\beta_c = \frac{\ln(1+\sqrt{2})}{2}$.
 As an operational test to check the correct implementation of the $\Gamma$-method, we performed the analysis using also the \MATLAB function \UWERR\footnote{\MATLAB code for~\cite{ref1:LessErr} available at \url{http://www.physik.hu-berlin.de/de/com/ALPHAsoft}.}, obtaining identical results.

 In \cref{tab:metro,tab:SW} we report the results of our analysis respectively for the single cluster and Metropolis algorithm.
 For each algorithm we consider different lattice sizes $L$ and evaluate $E$ and $f_\chi$ along with the respective autocorrelation times.
 Moreover, in \cref{fig:tau_rho} we show the \UNEW plots of the autocorrelation time and of the normalized autocorrelation for the derived quantity $f_\chi$ in the case $L=32$.